nordcreative/stage-laravel-tailwind-config/readme.md

 'cache_path' => base_path('tailwind.json'),
 ```

-To generate the tailwind.json file from your config you will need to add the following Mix extension to your webpack.mix.js
+To generate the tailwind.json file from your config you will either need to use a Webpack export package such as [this one](https://github.com/approvedio/laravel-mix-export-tailwind-config) or add the following Mix extension to your webpack.mix.js:

 ```js
 mix.extend('exportTailwindConfig', function(webpackConfig, configPath = './tailwind.js') {